Teradata/stacki-ace/README.md

 > The remainder of the install will take some time and will output a lot of text.

-* Reboot the frontend Pi

-After `frontend-install.py` completes, reboot the frontend Pi to complete the installation.
+* After `frontend-install.py` completes, reboot the frontend Pi to complete the installation.

-* Add/Enable the `os` pallet:

-After the frontend Pi reboots, login as `root` and add/enable the `os` pallet:
+* After the frontend Pi reboots, login as `root` and add/enable the `os` pallet:

   ```
   stack add pallet os-7.3-7.x.armv7hl.disk1.iso
   stack enable pallet os
   ```

-* Add/Enable the `stacki-ace` pallet:
+* Now add/enable the `stacki-ace` pallet:

   ```
-  stack add pallet stacki-ace-4.0_20170321-7.x.armv7hl.disk1.iso
+  stack add pallet stacki-ace-4.0_20170328-7.x.armv7hl.disk1.iso
   stack enable pallet stacki-ace
   ```